KEW ROYAL BOTANIC GARDENS

 Kew Gardens, Richmond

 Kew is the world’s leading botanic gardens, at the forefront of plant and fungal science, a UNESCO World Heritage Site and a major visitor attraction.

 We want a world where plants and fungi are understood, valued and conserved – because our lives depend on them.

 We use the power of our science and the rich diversity of our gardens and collections to provide knowledge, inspiration and understanding of why plants and fungi matter to everyone.

-Based at the Royal Botanic Gardens, Kew in London, you will conduct cutting-edge research on the chemistry of plants and fungi.
-We will consider any applicant with an excellent track record, in the general area of plants and/or fungal chemistry.
+Based at the Royal Botanic Gardens, Kew in London, you will conduct cutting-edge biological research on any aspect of plant health.
+We will consider any applicant with an excellent track record, and strong research proposal, in the general area of plant health.